jeremyramin/terminal-plus/README.md

 * You must use a monospaced font in order for the spacing to be right.
 * Having issues on Windows 10?
 [Try this](https://github.com/jeremyramin/terminal-plus/issues/15#issuecomment-144618245).

-# Terminal-Plus
+# PlatformIO IDE Terminal
-Terminal-Plus is a terminal package for Atom, complete with themes and more.
+platformio-ide-terminal is a terminal package for Atom, complete with themes and more.

 ![demo](https://github.com/jeremyramin/terminal-plus/raw/master/resources/demo.gif)

 *[Nucleus Dark UI](https://atom.io/themes/nucleus-dark-ui) with [Atom Material Syntax](https://atom.io/themes/atom-material-syntax) and our Homebrew theme.*

 ## Usage
-Terminal-Plus stays in the bottom of your editor while you work.
+platformio-ide-terminal stays in the bottom of your editor while you work.

 ### Status Bar
 ![status-bar](https://github.com/jeremyramin/terminal-plus/raw/master/resources/status-bar.png)